U.S. Route 301 in Florida: Hernando to Marion counties

 Before US 301 enters Wildwood, signs give advanced warnings of the road's approach to the next to last interchange for Florida's Turnpike.
 Prior to this interchange, US 301 becomes a four-lane highway, which is sometimes divided.
 The next major intersection is SR 44, and both lead to I-75.
 Wildwood has also been referred to as "The Crossroads of Florida" due to this as well as the former Wildwood Amtrak Station, which now serves as a CSX maintenance yard.
-North of Wildwood, US 301 narrows back down to a two-lane highway with a right-of-ways for future expansion on either sides, although after entering Marion County, it briefly turns into a divided highway at County Road 42 in Dallas, only to return to the two-lane road it was before.
+Until the 2010's US 301 narrowed back down to a two-lane highway with right-of-ways for future expansion on either sides north of the bridge.
+After entering Marion County, it remains a divided highway as it intersects County Road 42 in Dallas, only to return to the two-lane road south of Wildwood.
 The stretch along the Marion-Sumter county line serves as the unofficial western boundary of The Villages, the large Central Florida retirement community.

 North of Summerfield, the road takes a slight curve to the northwest and then becomes a divided four-lane highway before curving back north again.
 The road remains no less than four lanes wide throughout the rest of Marion County, although just as in Pasco County, the median is missing left-turn lanes at many of the intersections.

 Within Belleview, the road curves more to the west and after the intersection with US 27–441 (SR 25–500) is co-signed with these routes for a few blocks.
 However SR 35 turns right at the current eastern terminus of CR 484, and US 27-301-441's new secret route becomes SR 25–500.
 After that the road curves more to the north again.
 Near the right of way for the formerly proposed Cross Florida Barge Canal, the median for the road widens, but narrows back down to normal again.
 Before it does, however, it intersects CR 328, where a police station exists between the median.
 Supports for a bridge that was intended to run over the canal exist behind the police station.
 To the west of this intersection is the Santos Trailhead of the Cross Florida Greenway.